 - Warwick Visitor Information Centre has a fully comprehensive website which receives in the region of 7,000 visits per month with the events section being one of the most visited pages.
 An in house very well received town guide is funded annually by WDC with an equal amount being distributed to Warwick Castle to encourage the visitor into the town.
-This is produced in house by WVIC. - WVIC Facebook, Twitter and Instagram pages are regularly updated in house with some 8000 followers across the 3 sites - The WVIC manager liaises regularly with other VICs, WCC, WDC, Shakespeare's England and other tourism bodies to investigate how the service can be improved - Participation with Visit England via their social media campaigns, the Visit Warwick Twitter account is linked to the Real Time Travel guide website attracting worldwide visitors - To work with local artisans and to encourage outside agencies to use the WVIC for displays to encourage footfall - Promoting events and local businesses on the Visit Warwick website - Working closely with the DMO to assist in the promotion of Warwick - Taking WVIC to external events - To introduce new locally sourced product lines to sell - Press releases
+This is produced in house by WVIC. - WVIC Facebook, Twitter and Instagram pages are regularly updated in house with some 8000 followers across the 3 sites - The WVIC manager liaises regularly with other VICs, WCC, WDC, Shakespeare's England and other tourism bodies to investigate how the service can be improved - To continue to work with local artisans and to encourage outside agencies to use the VIC for displays to encourage footfall - Promoting events and local businesses on the Visit Warwick website - Working closely with the DMO to assist in the promotion of Warwick - Taking WVIC to external events - To introduce new locally sourced product lines to sell - Press releases

 Going forward Warwick Visitor Information Centre as previously indicated is seeking to promote more online through social media channels.
-In addition to the website and Social Media pages, additional low cost boosted advertisements during the summer are to be tested in 2020 with 'Vlogging' during the summer months at key events by the town Ambassadors.
+In addition to the website and Social Media pages, additional low cost boosted advertisements during the summer are to be tested in 2023 with 'Vlogging' during the summer months at key events by the Town Ambassadors.
 The objectives of these small clips will be to provide visitors with a taste of various attractions and businesses to promote a range of products within the Town.